-For the 2020/21 Academic Year, in line with current UBC protocols, all Asian Studies events will be offered virtually.
+For the 2021/22 Academic Year, in line with current UBC event directives, some of the Asian Studies events will continue to be offered virtually.
 Click on each link for upcoming dates and details!

 The Ahmadian family and friends have provided funding to support this series in honour of Alireza Ahmadian –a proud and devoted UBC alumnus, an enthusiastic researcher, beloved member of Canadian-Iranian Community, and a passionate supporter of the initiative to establish Persian Language and Iranian Studies at the Department of Asian Studies.